Viracocha: Controversy over "White God"

-Representation of Wiracochan or Tunupa at Ollantaytambo
+Rock formation at Ollantaytambo

-A representation of the messenger of Viracocha named Wiracochan or Tunupa is shown in the small village of Ollantaytambo, southern Peru.
-Ollantaytambo located in the Cusco Region makes up a chain of small villages along the Urubamba Valley.
+A rock formation in the small village of Ollantaytambo in southern Peru is said by local legend to be a naturally formed or carved representation of the messenger of Viracocha named Wiracochan or Tunupa.
+Ollantaytambo, located in the Cusco Region, makes up a chain of small villages along the Urubamba Valley.
 Known as the Sacred Valley, it was an important stronghold of the Inca Empire.
-Facing the ancient Inca ruins of Ollantaytambo in the rock face of Cerro Pinkuylluna is the 140-metre-high figure of Wiracochan.
-The angry-looking formation of his face is made up of indentations that form the eyes and mouth, whilst a protruding carved rock denotes the nose.
+Facing the ancient Inca ruins of Ollantaytambo in the rock face of Cerro Pinkuylluna is the 140-metre-high formation said to be a figure of Wiracochan.
 Inca ruins built on top of the face are also considered to represent a crown on his head.
 Artists' impressions of the rock face also include a heavy beard and a large sack upon his shoulders.
+This legend became fashionable after a 1995 book by Fernando and Edgar Elorrieta Salazar.

-The effigy of Viracocha/Tunupa at Ollantaytambo has been highlighted among others by Fernando and Edgar Elorrieta Salazar.
-Wiracochan, the pilgrim preacher of knowledge, the master of time, is described as a person with superhuman power, a bearded tall man dressed as priest or astronomer.
+Wiracochan, the pilgrim preacher of knowledge, the master of time, is described as a person with superhuman power—a bearded, tall man dressed as a priest or astronomer.